CWS Supports Byseee Girls’ School and Day Care Centre

 - Visits to disabled children and their families to help them to discover an appreciation of their lives as wonderfully created by God.

-Explaining her decision to leave her religious order in the United States and return to Sierra Leone to work for the education of marginalised and under-priviliged girls, Gertrude says: “Since the war our country has lost the value of education.
+Explaining her decision to leave her religious order in the United States and return to Sierra Leone to work for the education of marginalised and under-priviliged girls, Yema says: “Since the war our country has lost the value of education.
 So we are giving these girls quality education that will help them develop themselves, raise up their self-esteem and let them have their human dignity again.”

 Yema and Edita struggle to raise sufficient funds to run the school, particularly during the global crisis caused by the Covid19 pandemic when the school is closed but staff still need their salaries to live on.
 Income comes exclusively from school fees, but even in normal times they often has to borrow money at high interest rates when parents cannot afford to pay fees.
 The annual running cost of the school is about le.
 148,000,000 in Sierre Leone currency (about £12,200 or 13,900 euros).
 This includes salaries for 8 teachers, a care giver, cleaner, security guard, administrator and head teacher, as well as annual scholarship fees for 10 girls